mahirk/Interactive-Lab-Hub/Lab 4/README.md

 **Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.**

 **What are some things these sketches raise as questions?
-What do you need to physically prototype to understand how to anwer those questions?**
+What do you need to physically prototype to understand how to answer those questions?**

 **Pick one of these display designs to integrate into your prototype.**

 **Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

-Build a cardbord prototype of your design.
+Build a cardboard prototype of your design.

 **Document your rough prototype.**